 Disasters happen often unexpectedly.
 Many businesses think they are prepared with a disaster recovery plan that will be able to get them by, but recent disastrous events proved otherwise.

 The average cost of a ransomware attack reached over $7.5 million in 2018.
 The expense doesn’t only come in the millions you might have to pay for the services needed to recover; but also the cost of being without your data for days or weeks.
-The City of Baltimore spent over $18 million trying to regain control of its data, and after six weeks of restoration efforts, only 70% of its operations were fully restored.
+The City of Baltimore spent over $18 million trying to regain control of its data, and after six weeks of restoration efforts, were still seeing lack of control on some servers.
 Maybe it isn’t a surprise that an estimated 60% of small to medium-sized businesses fail within six months of a cyber-attack.

 Risks and threats can also be brought about by manmade acts such as terroristic activities in populated urban areas.
 When targeted cities are put on high alert because of these threats, business halts and business continuity is threatened.